twisted/pydoctor/docs/source/help.rst

     warnings_as_errors = true

 ..
 Note:: If an argument is specified in more than one place,
-    then commandline values override config file values which override defaults.
+    then command line values override config file values which override defaults.
+    If more than one config file exists, ``pydoctor.ini`` overrides values from ``pyproject.toml`` which overrrides ``setup.cfg``.
+Repeatable options are not merged together, there are overriden as well.